Skip to Main Content

 JavaScript is a client-side language \cite{Sather21}...

 The \cite command uses the writer-defined cite key which is at the top of each BibTeX entry.
 The cite key can be anything you want to use to identify each item in the file.
 The cite key is often the primary author's surname, followed by two digits to identify the publication year.
+Some use the first two names, followed by the date, to avoid confusion with common names or authors who may publish more than one article in a year:

-Only those items from the BibTeX file which are cited in the LaTeX document will be included in the references list.
+Note: Only those items from the BibTeX file which are cited in the LaTeX document will be included in the references list.

-Creating a Bibliography File in BibTex
+Creating a Bibliography File in BibTeX

 A BibTeX file is a list of item descriptions.
 Here's an entry for an article: Each entry contains some important elements: